usingMaths.com

 Actually, we've been doing factors over the last two demonstrations (lessons).

-We'll simply check for our factors using the square-root of number range.
+We can implement a Python algorithm for factorising a number by simply checking for our factors using the square-root of number range.

 We'll start from 1 (which is always a factor).